I am an avid fitness enthusiast and love comparing workout programs.

 After the warmup, the main workout consists of three 6-minute circuits.
 Each circuit contains 3 minutes of strength, 2 minutes of cardio, and 1 minute of abs, just like in 30 Day Shred.
 However, each move is performed for no more than 30 seconds, giving you the opportunity to power through and tough it out.
 Strength intervals consist of a set of 3 exercises performed twice, while cardio intervals consist of a set of 2 exercises performed twice.
 All levels of exercisers will be using the same set of lighter hand weights.

-Strength moves include weight work, such as stiff-leg deadlift upright rows, chair pose with reverse fly, and kettlebell-style swings with a single weight, plus many moves you'll recognize from 30 Day Shred, such as push-ups, squats with overhead press, side lunges with anterior raises, and bicep curls with lunges.
+The strength moves included are weight work, such as stiff-leg deadlift upright rows, chair pose with the reverse fly, and kettlebell-style swings with a single weight, plus many moves you'll recognize from 30 Day Shred, such as push-ups, squats with overhead press, side lunges with anterior raises, and bicep curls with lunges.

-Cardio moves include fast feet (tiny hops, football-player style!), running man, butt kicks, punches, single-leg hops, and skaters.
+The cardio moves included are fast feet (tiny hops, football-player style!), running man, butt kicks, punches, single-leg hops, and skaters.